-The usual use case of a peer dependencies allows users to upgrade a core library independent of plugins.
-The user has more control.
+The usual use case of a peer dependencies allows users to upgrade a core library (package) independent of plugins (other packages).
+The user has more control - they don't all have to be kept in lockstep.
 Peer deps are also more resilient to issues in runtimes.
 Think of a tool like Emotion which uses React - it should have a defined version of React to use, but that contract needs to be fulfilled by the consumer of Emotion.

-However, they often create a more tangled dependency web as consumers of the package have another contract they are tied to.
-For this reason (and others), keep them as wide as possible.
+However, they often create a more tangled dependency web as consumers of the package have another contract they are tied to. e.g. if the plugin wants to use a feature in a newer version of the core library, it will have to adjust its peer dependency range which has an affect on the end user.
+For this reason (and others), keep peer dep requirements as wide as possible.

 Remember how they tie to [[20220509012212-semantic-versioning]] too: